brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 \- Aesop's Fables

 ::: notes
-- The story goes, that the fox eyed the biggest grapes hanging the highest vine.
+- The story goes, that the fox eyed the biggest grapes hanging on the highest vine.
-- When he could not reach them he belittled the grapes, as sour / not worth his time
+- When he couldn't reach them he belittled the grapes, as sour and not worth his time
-- This is a classic mistake of over reaching, and it's easy to do.
+- This is a classic mistake of over-reaching, and it's easy to do.
 - As on-boarding high profile teams gives the platform publicity and validation
-- But the stakes are high, and they don't have time to spend on buggy platforms
+- But the stakes are high, and these teams don't have time to spend on buggy platforms
+- We need to be ready for these teams
 :::

 ---

 # {data-background-image="static/lowhanging_fruit_faded.jpg"}
-## Ask for volunteers
+## Ask for volunteers instead

 Or prepare for a challenge!